sidhant-guliani/bayesian_lin_regression_project/README.md

 5. Kaggle Diabetes dataset.
 Objective: Given a set of eight medical characteristics about a patients, predict whether or not the patient has diabetes.
 We compared the performance of standard ML algorithms with bayesian statistics.

 ### Reports
-1. Detailed report on Frequentist vs Bayesian al=nalsis
+1. Detailed report on Frequentist vs Bayesian analsis

 ### Scikitlearn pointer
 ##### sklearn.linear_model.LogisticRegression vs sklearn.linear_model.LogisticRegressionCV